Meet the Brunel Medical School Team

 Professor Peter Abrahams

 Peter is a National Teaching Fellow and Life Fellow, Girton College, Cambridge.
+He is also Professor 'Emeritus' of Clinical Anatomy at Warwick Medical School and a visiting professor at LKC School of Medicine NTU Singapore.

 Dr Yan-Ling Wong